 The Wharf: Located at the Jekyll Island Club, the wharf is built on a long dock over the river.
 Great views of the salt marsh and great seafood options.
 Check their schedule for live music.

 Sunrise Grill: They graciously stayed open for our large group (20 plus) to come in and have a late dinner.
 Easy and quality food, great service.
-We were all surprised how quickly meals came out of the kitchen.
+We were all surprised how quickly meals came out of the kitchen with the best outdoor griddle grill we got.
 Lots of options for different types of eaters.
 And, full bar!